How To Market To The Different Generations

 Marketing isn’t about throwing as much as possible at a wall, crossing your fingers and hoping something sticks.
-In order for it to be successful, you need to carefully tailor and tweak to suit your different audiences and markets.
+In order for it to be successful, you need to market to the different generations, carefully tailor and tweak your strategy to suit your different audiences and markets.
 One of the best ways to do this is to segment by age rather than location or gender.
 This is called generational marketing, and it can work wonders.

 If you want to speak to them effectively, it’s essential that you understand what makes them tick.
 There’s no point using Facebook marketing exclusively only to realise that your target market prefers the likes of Instagram and Snapchat.
 Let’s dive into the world of each generation.